tv-labs/appium-examples/README.md

-# TVLabs Appium Examples
+# TV Labs Appium Examples

-This repository contains example scripts demonstrating how to use Appium with the TVLabs platform for automated testing on various TV platforms.
+This repository contains example scripts demonstrating how to use Appium with the TV Labs platform for automated testing on various TV platforms.

 ## Prerequisites

 - Node.js >= 22
-- A TVLabs account and API key
+- A TV Labs account and API key
 - npm or yarn

 ## Setup